 - Content that promotes illegal activity

-- Traffic guidelines, it is a breach of our Program Policies to:
+It is a breach of our Program Policies to:

 - Use search engine marketing in order to bid on merchant’s brand terms and generate affiliate revenues through Skimlinks.